ecg-icas/icas/doc/0.56/_sources/reference/get-ad.txt

 The ``remainingBudget`` value must be an absolute integer number (e.g. **123**) or a percentage (e.g. **10%**).

+The ``startDate`` and ``endDate`` parameters can be used to define a period.
+The values for both should be valid dates represented as 'yyyy-MM-dd', and the ``endDate`` should represent a date equal or after the ``startDate``.
+The ads returned have had activity in this period.
+Note that ads which were live during this period but did not recieve a single click, impression or urlClick, and did not have any updates in this period, will be filtered out.

 .. note::

     The fields :ref:`ad_pageNumber` and :ref:`ad_suggestedCpcForPageOne` are